You are here

-- NEW AWARD!
-Also inaugurated in 2019, the Colonel (ret) (Dr.) George Crawford Award for Distinguished Medical Educator: Awarded to an Air Force ACP Chapter member between the rank of senior Major to Colonel who has distinguished themselves in academic / teaching endeavors of medical professionals during their tenure in the Air Force Medical Service.
+- Colonel (ret) (Dr.) George Crawford Award for Distinguished Medical Educator: Awarded to an Air Force ACP Chapter member between the rank of senior Major to Colonel who has distinguished themselves in academic / teaching endeavors of medical professionals during their tenure in the Air Force Medical Service.

-The deadline for submission has been extended to 31 August 2020.
-For more information or questions, please email Dr. Smith.
+The new deadline for submission is 15 August 2021.
+For more information or questions, please email myself or Dr. Smith.